-2.2.
+2.1.
 K-means clustering

-K-means clustering is one of the simplest unsupervised classification techniques.
-It is also one of the most popular unsupervised learning algorithms due to its simplicity.
-As mentioned before, the main differences between a supervised classifier such as the LDA or an ANN, and an unsupervised classifier is that a training data set with known class labels is required for the former to train the classification rule, whereas such a training data set and the knowledge of the class labels in the data set are not required for the latter.
-In addition, unsupervised clustering techniques are able to discover clusters inherited in the data.
+Among a number of unsupervised learning algorithms, K-means clustering is simple and is one of the most popular algorithms.
+As mentioned before, the main differences between a supervised classifier and an unsupervised classifier is that a training data set with known class labels is required for the former to train the classification rule, whereas such a training data set and the knowledge of the class labels in the data set are not required for the latter.
+This makes it most suitable when there are uncertainties in the class labels.

 2.1.1.
-The algorithm.
+The algorithm

 The k-means clustering algorithm partitions a given data set into k mutually exclusive clusters such that the sum of the distances between data and the corresponding cluster centroid is minimized.
 The above distance measure between two data points is taken as a measure of similarity.
 A number of distance measures can be used depending on the data.
 The Minkowski distance, the Euclidean distance and the Mahalanobis distance are some typical examples of distance measures.
 In this study, the standard Euclidean distance was used as the distance measure.

-Mathematically, given a set of data vectors $X = [x_l, ..., x_n]$ where n is the number of observations, the kmeans clustering algorithm groups the data into k clusters with the aim at minimizing an objective function, a squared error function.
-As the Euclidean distance was adopted as the distance measure in this study, the objective function J is then explicitly given as where c_j is the j-th cluster and μ_j is the centroid of the cluster c_j .
+Mathematically, given a set of data vectors $X = [x_1, ..., x_n]$ where n is the number of observations, the k-means clustering algorithm groups the data into k clusters with the aim at minimizing an objective function, a squared error function.
+As the Euclidean distance was adopted as the distance measure in this study, the objective function J is then explicitly given as where c_j is the j-th cluster and μ{j} is the centroid of the cluster c_j .
 Therefore, the k-means clustering algorithm is an iterative algorithm that finds a suitable partition which minimizes the sum squared error.
 The algorithm begins with the initialization of k cluster centroids.
 Different approaches in initialization have been suggested.
 A simple method is to initialize the problem by randomly select k data points from the given data.
 The remaining data points are classified into the k clusters by distance.
 The centroids are then updated by computing the centroids in the k clusters.
+As in other optimization problems with a random component, the results of k-means clustering are initialization dependent.
+This is usually dealt with by running the algorithms several times, each with a different initialization.
+The best solution from the multiple runs is then taken as the final solution.